EseCurtis/pull-persist.js/readme.md

 });
 ```

-In this example, `PullPersistor` is used to persist the state of a simple counter across page reloads using `localStorage`|`sessionStorage`.
+In this example, `PullPersistor` is used to persist the state of a simple counter across page reloads using `localStorage`.
 The restored state is logged to the console when the persistor is initialized.

 ## License